 While there are over 418 national park sites, only 61 of them have the “National Park” designation in their names.
 All the other sites fall into different National Park System categories like National Historic Sites, National Monuments, National Seashores, National Recreation Areas, and others.
 The annual Pass is only good at National Parks, National Wildlife Refuges, National Forests, and grasslands.
-It can also be used at lands managed by the Bureau of Land Management, Bureau of Reclamation and U.S. Army Corps of Engineers
+It can also be used on lands managed by the Bureau of Land Management, Bureau of Reclamation, and U.S. Army Corps of Engineers

 New Goal – Visit the National Parks!